Cratopus icon

 Flag / Env Var Default Description

--port 9980 Port the gateway listens on.
+HTTP_PORT 80 Port the gateway listens on.

 CONFIG_STORAGE_DIR /etc/crate/config Directory for YAML configuration files.